-- Provide helpful guidance to SME's in recognizing and making decisions based on their IC - 2.
-Highlight to investors and other stakeholders the importance of asking questions about and understanding the nature of IC - 3.
-Recommend to policy makers ways of highlighting the importance of IC and making best use of IC to stimulate innovation and growth.
+- 1. Provide helpful guidance to SME's in recognizing and making decisions based on their Intellectual Capital; - 2.
+Highlight to investors and other stakeholders the importance of asking questions about, and understanding the nature of, Intellectual Capital; - 3.
+Recommend to policy makers ways of highlighting the importance of Intellectual Capital and making the best use of Intellectual Capital to stimulate innovation and growth.

 There is concern regarding the level of investment in research and innovation and a key aim of this report is to help ensure that good ideas are managed in ways which lead to wealth generation for Member States.
-Throughout this report we have focused on both the need for companies to be aware of the importance of their intangibles or intellectual capital both from an internal management perspective and from the valuable "option" that this internal perspective provides in terms of external reporting.
-In section 2.3 we highlighted four common barriers to the reporting of IC namely financial resources, knowledge, human capital and management competencies and we see "guidance" as an important way of helping to overcome each of these barriers.
+Throughout this report we have focused on both the need for companies to be aware of the importance of their intangibles, or Intellectual Capital, both from an internal management perspective and from the valuable "option" that this internal perspective provides in terms of external reporting.
+In Section 2.3 we highlighted four common barriers to the reporting of Intellectual Capital; namely, financial resources, knowledge, human capital and management competencies and we see "guidance" as an important way of helping to overcome each of these barriers.

-In view of the diversity of public and private interests across Member States we feel that a concerted effort will be required on the part of the relevant services of the European Commission (including the DGs responsible for Research, Internal Market, Enterprise, Information Society and Education), the Member States, the European Accounting Bodies and Associations, Business and Professional Associations (such as the EFQM), Chambers of Commerce, the Gate2Growth Initiative10, E Know-Net11, The New Club of Paris12, and those funding agencies that offer competitive funding for R&D and innovation to SMEs.
-Universities and RTOs to:
+In view of the diversity of public and private interests across Member States, we feel that a concerted effort will be required on the part of the relevant services of the European Commission (including the DGs responsible for Research, Internal Market, Enterprise, Information Society and Education), the Member States, the European Accounting Bodies and Associations, Business and Professional Associations (such as the EFQM, EIRMA13 and EARMA14), Chambers of Commerce, the Gate2Growth Initiative15, E Know-Net16, The New Club of Paris17, and those funding agencies that offer competitive funding for R&D and innovation to SMEs, Universities and RTOs to: